doanha86/MR2-Maude/README.md

 # PODC-2018
-The folder inculudes:
+The folder includes:
 1. The ring-specification environment - the file maude-ring.maude
 2. The manual of the environment.
-3. The specification and model checking of mobile robot explortion algorithm on ring - the file exploration.maude
+3. The specification and model checking of mobile robot exploration algorithm on the ring - the file exploration.maude